 Assistive Technology Resource Centers (ATRCs):

 DATI has an ATRC in each of Delaware’s three counties.
 These centers are barrier-free, open to the public and contain examples of all types of AT.
 Highly-qualified Assistive Technology Specialists are available to demonstrate equipment and help identify technology options for a given need.
 Most of the equipment is available for a two-week loan period, enabling users to “try before they buy.”
-Drop-in visitors are always welcome, but to ensure personalized attention to your needs, it is recommended that you call in advance to make an appointment.
+To ensure personalized attention to your needs, it is recommended that you call in advance to make an appointment.
 There is no charge for this service.